MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 * 0 - Disable accelerometer
 * 1 - Enable accelerometer in Motion Detection mode with threshold (in Payload)
-* 2 - Enable accelerometer in Streaming mode
+* 2 - Enable accelerometer in Streaming mode (default)

 **Payload:**